cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-1-deliver.md

 That sets up a bunch of shell functions that we run, then copy/paste if they look correct.

-* `setup_dir MM DD` - Set up the correct names and places for our copies of the scan
+* `setup_dirs YYYY MM DD` - Set up the correct names and places for our copies of the scan
+* Open the new target folders and `ZAP and Nessus results` folders
-* Drag over from `/Volumes/GoogleDrive/My Drive/18F_ISSO/FedRAMP JAB - cloud.gov - 3PAO Access/ZAP and Nessus results` the
+* Drag scans from `/Volumes/GoogleDrive/My Drive/18F_ISSO/FedRAMP JAB - cloud.gov - 3PAO Access/ZAP and Nessus results` the
   * ZAP both XML and HTML
   * RDS *.nessus into the RDS folders
   * Compliance and Vuln *.nessus scans into folders.
 End result